Is Indonesia Worth Visiting? Everything You Need to Know

 Best Things to do in Indonesia: Komodo National Park

-Witness the unique Komodo dragons, the world’s largest lizards, in their natural habitat.
+Witness the unique Komodo dragons, the world’s largest lizards, in their natural habitat on Komodo Island.
+Enjoy world-class snorkeling and diving in the Coral Triangle, home to some of the best marine biodiversity.

 Best Things to do in Indonesia: Tanjung Puting National Park (Borneo)